qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

     b.play("Op1", "qe1")
     # The baked waveform is at this point I: [0.3, 0.3, 0.3, 0.3, 0.3]
     #                                     Q: [0.2, 0.2, 0.2, 0.3, 0.4]
-    b.play_at("Op3", "qe1", t=-2) #t indicates the time index where this new sample should be added
+    b.play_at("Op3", "qe1", t=-2) #t indicates the time index where these new samples should be added
     # The baked waveform is now I: [0.3, 0.3, 0.3, 1.3, 1.3, 1.0]
     #                           Q: [0.2, 0.2, 0.2, 2.3, 2.4, 2.0]

-At the baking exit, the config will have an updated sample adapted for QUA compilation, according to the padding_method chosen, in this case: """
+At the baking exit, the config will have updated samples adapted for QUA compilation, according to the padding_method chosen, in this case: """
 I: [0, 0, 0, 0, 0, 0.3, 0.3, 0.3, 1.3, 1.3, 1.0, 0, 0, 0, 0, 0],
 Q:  [0, 0, 0, 0, 0, 0.2, 0.2, 0.2, 2.3, 2.4, 2.0, 0, 0, 0, 0, 0]
 ```
 The ``play_at()`` command can also be used as a single play statement involving a wait time and a play statement.
-In fact, if the time index indicated in the function is actually out of the range of the existing sample, a wait command is automatically added until reaching this time index (recall that the index corresponds to the time in ns) and starts inserting the operation indicated at this time.
+In fact, if the time index indicated in the function is actually out of the range of the existing samples, a wait command is automatically added until reaching this time index (recall that the index corresponds to the time in ns) and starts inserting the operation indicated at this time.
 See the example below:

 ```
 with baking(config=config, padding_method="symmetric_r") as b: